iferdel/sensor-data-streaming-pubsub/README.md

 This solution is based on an **event-driven** architecture using a **pub/sub** pattern, powered by a **distributed system**.
 The project is intended to be hosted on a **Kubernetes cluster** to ensure high availability and horizontal scaling as needed—for example, if sensor sampling rates increase or if we add more sensors.

 ### Key architectural points:
-- **Data Transfer**: The solution is intended to use Protobuf as a data serialization format.
+- **Data Transfer**: The solution is intended to use Protobuf as a data serialization format to match real scenarios with embedded C or C++.
 However, for the initial setup (POC), the Go encoding/gob serializer will be used.
 - **Infrastructure**: This project integrates with my [homelab](https://github.com/iferdel/homelab), which simulates a cloud-like environment on bare metal using TalosOS and GitOps with FluxCD.
 - **CI/CD and Images**: For CI/CD, I’m using Jenkins inside the homelab and Docker Hub for image storage, while the GitHub repository hosts the source code (pulling the latest image by means of FluxCD source controllers).
 - **Secrets**: I’m using Azure Secrets in the homelab for secure database credentials.